 Run the turn test to confirm your track width is correct.

 Further details on how to use this will be provided in the turn test tuning page.

 # Localization Test**

 Running the localization test and driving the robot around the field will allow you to find any discrepancies with your bot's localization.
-Drive encoder localization should be tuned after tuning everything else.
+Drive encoder localization should be tuned in the previous steps.
 Accuracy of the path following will be dramatically affected by the localization accuracy.

 The second localization test will be used to test the accuracy of the drive encoder kinematics.
 Skip this step if you tuned your localization for dead wheels earlier.